-The skill that inform our teaching are:
+The skills - and their subdivisions - that inform our planning are:

 Engagement (play and exploring)